-2021/22 Continuing Education (CE) Audit Procedures
+2022/23 Continuing Education (CE) Audit Procedures

+Date of Visit: Facility Visited: School District:

+, -

-Date of Visit: Facility Visited: School District: Lead Auditor: Audit Team Men nbers: Criteria We are looking for: What the analysis will allow us to say: Audit Procedures Auditors Initials Teacher Regulatio n/Certification Branc h (TRB) To be eligible for provincial funding, Boards of Education must ensure that students are: • under the supervision of, assessed and evaluated by an employee of the Board of Education who is certified by the Teacher Regulation Branch (TRB) (Ref: K-12 Funding General Policy) Verification that all staff teaching K-12 students hold a certificate of qualification as a teacher, or a letter of permission to teach issued under Section 25(2) of the Teaching Profession Act.
+Lead Auditor: Audit Team Members:

+will allow us to say: Initials Teacher Regulatio n/Certification Branc h (TRB) To be eligible for provincial funding, Boards of Education must ensure that students are: under the supervision of, assessed and evaluated by an employee of the Board of Education who is certified by the Teacher Regulation Branch (TRB) Ref: K-12 Funding General Policy) Verification that all staff teaching K-12 students hold a certificate of qualification as a teacher, or a letter of permission to teach issued under Section 25(2) of the Teaching Profession Act .
 Whether teaching staff are currently certified by the TRB.
 Key Documents: School Act Section 17 to 20 BC Regulation 265/89, Sec.4-Duties of a teacher K-12 Funding-General Policy TRB Website Audit Steps Prior to the audit, verify teaching staff's status through the TRB by reviewing each of the teacher's certification classification.
 B.C.
-RESIDENCY AND OUT-OF-PROVINCE I To be eligible for provincial funding, Boards of Education must ensure that students are: • ordinarily resident in B.C. (and where applicable for school age students) with their parent/legal guardian • enrolled in the district (Ref: K-12 Funding General Policy) Non-resident Out-of-Province/ International students are not eligible for funding.
+RESIDENCY AND OUT-OF-PROVINCE STUDENTS To be eligible for provincial funding, Boards of Education must ensure that students are: ordinarily resident in B.C. (and where applicable for school age students) with their earent/legal guardian enrolled in the district Ref: K-12 Funding General Policy Non-resident Out-of-Province/ International students are not eligible for funding.
 Per Form 1701 Instructions.
 Confirmation that there is a District wide process to ensure funded students are ordinarily resident in B.C.
 That students reported for funding are ordinarily resident in B.C. and therefore eligible for provincial funding.
 Key Documents: As above, and Eligibility of Students for Operating Grant Funding Policy Audit Steps: Determine the school process for ensuring that students and parents/legal guardians (of school-age students) are ordinarily resident in B.C.
 Obtain a copy of the District's policy and/or school's practice or, if none available, document the full school process as determined in Step 1, including names of personnel contacted.
-Note: Verification of student residency and district enrolment is included in the audit steps below. in place since 1989 a ne Program nd says: "To be reported in a CE school, students r ad staff whose FTE position is assigned to the CE s
+Note: Verification of student residency and district enrolment is included in the audit steps below.